Dear reader of ADxS.org, please excuse the disruption.

 According to our current understanding, an excess as well as a deficiency of extracellular dopamine should be associated with ADHD symptoms.

-The above-mentioned specialist and research literature assumes a reduced extracellular dopamine level in ADHD due to a reduced tonic dopamine release (see above).
+The above-mentioned specialist and research literature assumes a reduced extracellular dopamine level in ADHD due to a reduced tonic dopamine output (see above).

 Overactive DAT (or D2 autoreceptors) cause reduced extracellular dopamine levels.
 Although the vesicles that feed the phasic release of dopamine are well filled by highly active DAT, overactive DAT take up the phasically released dopamine before it can transmit its signal to the receptors.
 Above all, however, a reduced extracellular dopamine level leads to inadequate inhibition of phasic dopamine and thus to ADHD symptoms.